October Carnivore Challenge is OPEN

 • Possibility of Nutrient Deficiencies: Avoiding plant-based foods may cause nutrient deficiencies in some individuals.
 However, it can be avoided by consuming alternative animal products or supplements.

-• Gut Health Concerns: Some say excluding dietary fibre from plant sources may negatively impact the digestive system, causing diarrhea or constipation.
+• Gut Health Concerns: Some say excluding dietary fiber from plant sources may negatively impact the digestive system, causing diarrhea or constipation.
 Learn how to avoid Carnivore diet diarrhea.
-Also, learn about the real effect of fibre and Carnivore diet constipation.
+Also, learn about the real effect of fiber and Carnivore diet constipation.

-• Risk of Chronic Diseases: Consuming saturated fats in excess can increase the risk of heart disease, stroke, and other chronic health conditions.
+• Risk of Chronic Diseases: Consuming saturated fats in excess can increase the risk of heart disease, stroke, and other chronic health conditions (source).

 • Limited Variety: Some may think you can’t eat different foods as the Carnivore diet doesn’t allow various food groups.
 However, you can solve this problem using various Carnivore diet recipes.